denten-books/plain-text/proposal.md

 ------------------

 This book is about the strange entanglement between humans, texts, and machines.
-It examines key literary theoretical ideas alongside the intellectual history of software engineering that frame contemporary reading, writing, and interpretation practices.
+It examines key literary-theoretical ideas alongside the intellectual history of software engineering that frame contemporary practices of reading, writing, and interpretation.
 It is a deeply materialist work, in which I argue that our most ingrained intuitions about texts are profoundly alienated from the physical contexts of intellectual production.
 A new kind of poetics is therefore necessary to preserve the free play of ideas implicit in the method of humanistic inquiry.

-Often, the work of literary theory defines itself in terms of specific texts, as a series of readings.
+The work of literary theory often defines itself in terms of specific texts.
 My object of study is instead the nature of textuality itself.
 I am interested here in how texts are produced; in the metaphors that guide computation; in the forms, formulae, and formats that structure human-computer interaction; in the literary device; and in the strange shape of contemporary inscription, which, no longer a single mark on paper, stretches between the site of fleeting projection, the screen, and the site of storage in its solid, archival state.

 The electronic book draws a compelling figure that belies material realities of reading and writing, transformed by the advent of computation.
 The